node-biseki/hellopython/readme.md

-# Git lecture for noobs
+# Git lecture for a noob
 Yes, i am.